City Guide

 What's the best way to get around Ontario, CA ?

 The best way to get around Ontario is by car, but there are many methods for getting around the city.
 If you’re exploring the city by foot, Ontario has a walk score of 48, meaning this area is car dependent.
 Another way to get around the city is by public transportation.
 Ontario has a transit score of 23, and almost all errands require a car.
-Most bus stations and rail stations are located in 91761 and 91764.
+Most bus stations and rail stations are located in 91761.
 You can also get around Ontario by bike.
 With a bike score of 46, there is a minimal amount of infrastructure for biking.

 Car-Dependent